hassan-abbas-arain/RS-Project/README.md

 🎥 Anime Recommendation System (Content + Collaborative Filtering) This project is a hybrid Anime Recommendation System built using both content-based and collaborative filtering techniques.
-It leverages user ratings and anime metadata to provide intelligent recommendations personalized for each user.
+It leverages user ratings and anime metadata to provide intelligent recommendations personalised for each user.

 🔍 Project Overview
 Type: Recommendation System (Hybrid)